-Bad communication part one - Four common problems men and women have when talking to each other
+Four common problems men and women have when talking to each other

-Dorian Minors • April 15, 2014
+April 15, 2014

-- Happy husbands were not only better at decoding their wives messages that their unhappy counterparts, but also sent clearer messages (especially positive ones).
+- Happy husbands were not only better at decoding their wives' messages that their unhappy counterparts, but also sent clearer messages (especially positive ones).

 - Happy or unhappy, women were no different at sending and decoding messages.

-In 1990, Christensen and Heavey coined the 'demand-withdraw' term for their studies on couple conflict resolution.
-They found that about sixty percent of the time, when couples have a conflict women will begin to express lots of negative emotion (anger, frustration etc.) and men will withdraw further and further from the problem and their partner.
-John Gottman called this 'stonewalling'.
-It leads to the classic, 'why aren't you listening?
-Are you even hearing what I'm saying?'.
-Now some of you might recognise this as a dialectic theory (managing the pushes and pulls in a relationship).
-And some have argued that this is a part of the struggle between the desire for personal freedom and space (autonomy) and the desire to be intimate (closeness) that is so pervasive in relationships.
-Perhaps men just need more space than women.
-Often, this is thought to be a function of role-socialisation, where women are socialised to express emotion and men are often not.
+Some contend that this particular feature of relationships is nothing more than a dialectic theory--an attempt to manage the pushes and pulls in a relationship.
+Others have argued that this is a part of the struggle between the desire for personal freedom and space (autonomy) and the desire to be intimate (closeness) that is so pervasive in relationships.
+It may be that men just need more space than women.
+But most commonly, this is interpreted as a function of role-socialisation.
+Women are socialised to express emotion, and men are often not.

 In the lab though, what we notice is that men have a pretty significant physical response to conflict with their partners.
 Much more so than women.
-So, as this physical arousal in uncomfortable, some theorise it's a way of controlling and modulating the discomfort from the physical arousal the conflict evokes.
+Some therefore theorise that this withdrawal is simply a method of controlling and modulating the discomfort from the physical arousal the conflict evokes.

 Whatever the case, men have been shown to be less happy in relationships in which problems are avoided, so regardless of the reason, in the long-term stonewalling isn't really helping.